in

 Salt Finish Concrete Pool Deck (Design Guide)

-Here’s our salt finish concrete pool deck including what it is, pros and cons, cost and design tips.
-Salt finish pool deck Homeowners with backyard swimming pools know very well how slippery an ordinary pool deck can be.
+Homeowners with backyard swimming pools know very well how slippery an ordinary pool deck can be.
 While adults can watch their steps to prevent falls, children are often not so lucky.
-That is why many swimming pool owners love to have a salt finish concrete pool deck.
+That is why many swimming pool owners love to have a salt–finish patio.

-Conventional swimming pool decks feature a broom or brushed finished to give the concrete surface a textured feel.
-Before the concrete hardens, technicians brush the surface with a broom or a similar tool to create shallow indentations.
+Conventional swimming pool decks feature a broom or brushed finish to make the concrete surface textured.
+Before the cement hardens, technicians brush the surface with a broom or a similar tool to create shallow indentations.

-The tiny grooves created by the broom or brush strokes create a rough surface, allowing people and objects to maintain traction as they move on the pool deck.
+The tiny grooves created by the broom or brush strokes create a rough surface, allowing people and objects to maintain traction as they move on the patio.

-Swimming pool deck finishers often use coarse rock salt like what many households use for deicing or in their salt-based ion-exchange water softeners.
-While the pool deck’s concrete is still wet, finishers add a layer of coarse rock salt on the surface before pressing the salt grains with a roller or float.
+Swimming pool deck finishers often use coarse rock salt, as many households use for deicing or in their salt-based ion-exchange water softeners.
+While the deck’s concrete is still wet, finishers add a layer of coarse rock salt on the surface before pressing the grains with a roller or float.

-Pressing the salt particles pushes them deep enough into the concrete to create indentations when removed.
+Pressing the particles pushes them deep enough into the concrete to create indentations when removed.
 One must be cautious in pushing the particles.
-Too shallow, and the pool deck might not receive its much-needed slip resistance.
-Too deep, and the rock salt gets stuck in the concrete.
+Too shallow, and the deck might not receive its much-needed slip resistance.
+If it is too deep, the material gets stuck in the surface.

 Concrete finishers wait about 24 hours for the mixture to set before they rinse the surface with a power washer.
-This action removes any salt grain not embedded into the dry concrete.
-It also produces the characteristic speckled pattern as dislodged salt particles will leave small craters on the surface.
+This action removes any grains not embedded into the dry concrete.
+It also produces the characteristic speckled pattern as dislodged particles will leave small craters on the surface.

 Salt concrete finishes are common in homes in the country’s southern and western regions, where the weather is generally warmer.